All Episodes

 And the first thing the Democrat Party sees is an opportunity.

-They want you to see, or want you to think that they are the ones that see tragedy.
+They want you to see or want you to think that they are the ones that see tragedy and they have the compassion necessary to deal with it.

-They don't see the tragedy, they see the opportunity.
+They see the opportunity.

-It's the Republicans that see the tragedy and get caught flat footed dealing with it that way.
+It's the Republicans that see the tragedy and get caught flat-footed dealing with it that way.

 It's amazing.